 Localization of Bronchial Carcinoma

 Hilar tumors are defined by endobronchial growth, which can even lead to stenosis of a bronchus.
-Beyond the stenosis arises an emphysema and with complete closure an atelectasis with a tendency to develop a retention-pneumonia.
+Beyond the stenosis arises emphysema and with complete closure atelectasis with a tendency to develop a retention-pneumonia.

 Abscesses often arise from retention-pneumonia, which are difficult to treat with antibiotics.
 This lung carcinoma is the most common localization.

 Peripheral nodules can disintegrate into tumor caverns, resulting in typical haemoptysis.
 If this cavern collapses, it comes to malignant effusion or empyema.

 A special form is Pancoast-syndrome.
 It is defined by a tumorous outbreak at the lung apex, which grows into the brachial plexus and the vessels.

 The Stokes-collar is a tumorous outbreak into the upper mediastinum with the relocation of the superior vena cava.
 This results in upper inflow congestion.

 The diffuse bronchial-carcinoma arises in alveolar carcinomas, often impressed radiographically as pneumonia.